edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 ----------------------

-Let's not forget that our scraping process is based on the idea of gathering interview links based on the recommendations in the sidebar.
+Let's not forget that our scraping process is based on the idea of gathering interview links, based on the recommendations in the sidebar.
 Here we'll need another bit of `rvest` code:
 `page %>% html_nodes(".related-item a") %>% html_attr("href")`.

 This selects all links (HTML tags `<a>`) inside all elements with CSS class `related-item`.
-After the links are created, we use the `html_attr` function to extract the HTML attribute of those links.
+After the links are selected, we use the `html_attr` function to extract an HTML attribute of those links.
 Here we're interested in the `href` attribute, since it holds the actual URLs of the recommended interviews.